Relative Calabi-Yau structures and ice quivers with potential

-for all positive integers $n$, where $r$ and the $i_j$ run through the positive integers.
+for all positive integers $n$, where on the left hand side $r$ and $t$ run through non-negative integers and $s$ through positive integers, on the right hand side $r$ and $i_j$ run through positive integers.
 For an $A_\infty$-algebra morphism $f$, it is a {\em quasi-isomorphism} if $f_1$ is a quasi-isomorphism, it is {\em strict} if $f_n$ vanishes for all $n>1$.
-For any $A_\infty$-algebra $A$, there is a minimal $A_\infty$-algebra structure on its homology $H^*(A)$ and a quasi-isomorphism $H^*(A)\to A$ of $A_\infty$-algebras, \cf Theorem~1 of \cite{Kadeishvili80}.
+For any $A_\infty$-algebra $A$, we have the minimal $A_\infty$-algebra structure on its homology $H^*(A)$ and a quasi-isomorphism $H^*(A)\to A$ of $A_\infty$-algebras, \cf Theorem~1 of \cite{Kadeishvili80}.
 The composition $f\circ g$ of $A_\infty$-algebra morphisms is given by